Illarion-eV/Illarion-Dev/README.md

 To use the local server you need [Docker](https://www.docker.com).
 Download and install it.
-On Linux you might want to add your user to the `docker` group, so that you can run commands without sudo.
+On Linux you might want to add your user to the `docker` group, so that you can run commands without `sudo`.

 You also need a local copy of this repository.
 You can find the [official repository on GitHub](https://github.com/Illarion-eV/Illarion-Dev).